Warbirds and Airshows

 El Paso: Ft.
 Bliss, Air Defense Artillery Museum - Cobra, Nike Ajax, Nike Hercules V-2; Training School - Hawk Missile Launcher January 2008

-Fort Worth: Lockheed F-35 Manufacturing Plant - F-35 Antenna Testing Model October 2009 - Photo taken from I-820 from at least a half a mile away.
+Fort Worth: Lockheed F-35 Manufacturing Plant - F-35 Antenna Testing Model October 2009 and April 2011 - Photo taken from I-820 from at least a half a mile away.
 This full scale model lets the Lockheed test engineers do outside testing on the various antennas that are embedded in the aircraft wings and fuselage.
 There are no external antennas on the F-35 to detract from its stealth characteristics.

 Fort Worth: OV-10 Bronco Museum and Veteran's Memorial Air Park - (2)A-4, A-7, (2)F-4, F-5, F-8, F-14, F-105, F-111, O-2, (3)OV-10, T-37, TF-102 October 2009 - The OV-10 Bronco Museum was in the process of finishing up a move to the south side of Meacham Airport from its previous location at Vintage Flying Museum when I visited on October 30, 2009.
 President of the OV-10 Association Terry Tabor was kind enough to meet me and show me around the new facilities.
 When complete the museum building will not only house the OV-10 Bronco Museum, but the Forward Air Controllers and B-36 museums as well.
 Outside of the museum the Veteran's Memorial Air Park that is intended to feature aircraft that were used in the forward air controllers as much as possible.
 When complete the entire complex will cover one city block and be very accessible to the public from a main city street.
 All aircraft except the F-14 and F-105 had already been moved down from the previous display location and were being readied for movement into final display locations.
 At the time I was there the organization had 16 aircraft for the air park which is just about all that will be able to be located in the available space.